 From what I've seen online, people aren't happy with Fire Force for mainly one of two reasons (1) They don't think it's as good as Soul Eater or (2) They feel it lacks direction and character development.
 With that said, let's delve further into the first.

-While it's true that Fire Force isn't as good as Soul Eater as of now, that doesn't discount the fact that it is still a great anime.
+While it's true that Fire Force isn't as good as Soul Eater as of now, that doesn't discount the fact that it is still a great anime and that later reveals make it well-worth the wait.
 I get that it isn't as flushed out as Soul Eater and it takes more time for its story and characters to hook you, but Fire Force shouldn't be discounted just because it isn't as good as its creator's other work.

-If you push Soul Eater out of your mind completely, you will enjoy Fire Force, but if you go in thinking it's going to be another Soul Eater, you will miss out on all the positives Fire Force has to offer, which I'll talk more about below.
+If you go in with an open mind and a willingness to give the series a chance as well as time to surprise you, you will enjoy Fire Force, but if you go instantly comparing it to Soul Eater, you will miss out on all the positives Fire Force has to offer, which I'll talk more about below.

 Is Fire Force worth watching?